-The wheel covers must be removed for access to the wheel bolts
+The entire wheel cover must be removed for access to the wheel bolts.

 Removing

 - Remove the wheel cover using the spanner and the hook. - Hook this into one of the rebates of the wheel cover. - Put the box spanner over the wheel cover hook and lever gently and carefully to avoid damage to the paintwork.